sourcegraph/about/content/terms/cody-notice.md

 **Self-Hosted:** When you use Cody with a self-hosted instance of Sourcegraph, Sourcegraph does **not** have access to Customer Content unless included via support channels to Sourcegraph, as the software is hosted in the customer's systems.

-**Sourcegraph.com:** For individual users accessing the Sourcegraph Cody extension via Sourcegraph.com, Sourcegraph also collects the following **User Content**
+**Sourcegraph.com:** For individual users accessing the Sourcegraph Cody extension via Sourcegraph.com, Sourcegraph also collects the following **User Content**:
 - User Prompts
 - LLM Prompts
 - Responses